dotnet/csharplang/meetings/working-groups/collection-literals/collection-expressions-natural-type.md

 int[] x = [1, ..[]];           // spread target type: col<int>?
 object[] y = [2, ..[default]]; // spread target type: col<object>?
 ```

-### Limit natural type to `foreach` and conditional expressions only?

-Should we defer the decision on *collection type* and only support natural type scenarios where the collection expression type is not observable?